Education & Resources

 Kidneys may fail due to some of the following reasons:

-- Serious infections like recurring urinary track infections
+- Serious infections like recurring urinary tract infections

 - Drug abuse